 If you could compare this Japanese comedy show to anything in the West, it could be “Saturday Night Live.”
 The sketches on this show are hilarious and often absurd, and are mostly based around different types of games.
 Warning: this one is addictive.

-You can enjoy “Mecha-Mecha Cool!” episodes on Daily Motion with English and Japanese subtitles.
-It’s a perfect choice for beginner learners who want to learn more about Japanese comedy and speech!
+“Mecha-Mecha Cool!” is a perfect choice for learners who want to learn more about Japanese comedy and speech.

 Who doesn’t love a little bit of horror and romance mixed in with their comedy?
 This Japanese drama-comedy is also known as “Horror Love Operation.”
 Three wildly different 30-somethings attempt to sort through their personal and work lives, all while battling a very strange monster.